QuiltMC/developer-wiki/wiki/introduction/get-started/en.md

 If you want to look into the Minecraft source code, run the `genSourcesWithVineflower` Gradle task in the `fabric` category or open any Minecraft source file and click the download sources button in IntelliJ IDEA.

 <!-- TODO: Is this todo fixed?: Levi write your thing about stealing code here -->

-## Differences between Fabric and Quilt

-Quilt is a fork of the Fabric mod loader.
-However, there are some key differences with Quilt when compared with Fabric.

-TODO: Levi write your thing here